A sketch of a planner with lots of questions like why, when, where, what how, etc. Text overlay reads "College-Safe Homeschool High School Planning."

 Avoiding Homeschool Burnout: Why It Happens and How to Find Your Way Back

 Homeschooling is one of the most meaningful commitments we can make as parents, but it’s also one of the most demanding.
 If you’re feeling overwhelmed, stretched thin, or simply exhausted, you’re not alone.
 Burnout is something many homeschool parents encounter at some point in their journey.
-After more than 22 years of homeschooling my five
+After more than 22 years of homeschooling my 5

 Happy Family Hugging with text overlay reading "Homeschooling & Mental Health"